matthewlfabian/RNA-seq_QC-mapping-alignment/README.md

 in the Snakefile & run Snakemake.
 Review `MultiQC/trimmed/multiqc_report.html` before continuing.

-#### Stage 3: Assembly & quality assessment
+#### Stage 3: Mapping to indexed reference genome, SAM=>BAM conversion, & read quantitation
 To proceed with remaining steps, "uncomment" all of Stage 3 in the Snakefile & run Snakemake.

 # Adjusting parameters
 By editing the .smk files for each package in the "rules" subdirectory, parameters can be individually adjusted as desired.
-For example, to adjust k-mer utilization for assembly via SPAdes, open SPAdes.smk & edit the "-k" parameter.
+TBD

 # Other information